-Luis lives with his father and his mother.
+Luis makes his home with his father and his mother.
+Running errands and cleaning are his household duties.
 His father is sometimes employed and his mother maintains the home.
-Luis works at home running errands and cleaning.
 There are 2 children in the family.

 Luis lives in the coastal community of Carquin, home to approximately 7,800 residents.
 Typical houses are constructed of dirt floors, adobe walls and tin roofs.
 The spoken language is Spanish.

 The regional diet consists of beans, chicken, fish, bread, plantains, rice, noodles, milk products and potatoes.
 Common health problems in this area include respiratory diseases, intestinal infections, tuberculosis and allergies.
 Most adults in Carquin work as fishermen and earn the equivalent of $160 per month.
 This community has water and electricity but needs libraries, literacy workshops and occupational education centers.

 Your sponsorship allows the staff of Carquin Student Center to provide Luis with Bible teaching, health and hygiene education, nutritious meals, special celebrations, homework help, academic support and library use.
 The center staff will also provide sexual abuse prevention workshops for the parents or guardians of Luis.

 Sprawled along the southern Pacific Ocean, Peru is divided into three regions: the heavily populated coastal plain; the Andes Mountains, where cattle and agriculture predominate; and the humid eastern lowlands, inhabited by isolated Amerindian tribes.